 Law school programs use all of the testing data to make an informed decision about admission, and their main intent is to enroll only the most qualified applicants.
 Of course, there are other factors outside of the LSAT that they utilize, but it is often essential to perform reasonably well on the LSAT to be accepted into the law school of your choice.

-In general, anything above fifty percent is promising as it indicates you performed better than most on the examination.
-To score around this percentile, you would need a scaled LSAT score of approximately 150-152.
-However, most law schools receive numerous applicants each semester, and it is often necessary to have an above-average score on the LSAT to be accepted
+In general, anything above fifty percent is relatively promising as it indicates you performed better than half of test–takers on the examination.
+Considering the fact that the bottom 25% will have a tricky time getting in to any school, though, and a better target is the 65th percentile.
+To score around this percentile, you would need a scaled LSAT score of approximately 155–160 depending on the year.

-So what is considered an above-average score?
-Ideally, it is encouraged to shoot for a score in the 80th percentile or higher, which indicates a scaled score around 160 and a raw score of approximately 78 or 79.
+So what is considered an above–average score?
+A score in the 80th percentile or higher will give you a good chance at most schools.
+This requires a scaled score around 160 and a raw score of approximately 78 or 79.

-A well above average score would be considered by most any score in the top ten percent (90th percentile or higher).
+Above the 90th percentile and you should be able to easily get into a top 50 school.
 To achieve this, you realistically need a scaled score of 165 or greater, which translates to a raw score of around 85.
 In other words, to score in the top ten percent of applicants, you need to answer approximately 85 of the 100 questions correctly.

 A well below average score is considered by many to be anything below the 25th percentile, which typically indicates a score of 145 or below.
 Do not be discouraged if your LSAT percentile is below average, rather use it as motivation to study harder and use better preparation material to ensure quality results the next time you take the examination.
-You can take the LSAT multiple times, so a poor score on your first attempt does not have to be much of an issue.
+You can take the LSAT multiple times, so a poor score on your first attempt does not have to be much of an issue if you can get up and do it again.

 So what exactly should you aim for on the LSAT to get accepted into a top–tier school?
 Of course, the answer depends largely on what you might consider top–tier.
 For what most would consider some of the best law schools in the country — such as Harvard and Columbia — you likely need to be in the 90th percentile or higher.
 However, most programs view an LSAT score of 160 — which falls around the 80th percentile — with high regard.